Healthier students, healthier communities

 Peer Health Advocates (PHAs)

-Peer Health Advocates (PHAs) are a group of students from a variety of faculties who share a passion for health and wellness.
+Peer Health Advocates (PHAs) are a group of friendly student volunteers from a variety of faculties, who share a passion for health and wellness.
+You'll catch our PHAs at a range of events and campaigns such as Melbourne Orientation, R U OK?
+Day, Mental Health Week, SWOTVAC Wellbeing and many more!

 Carley